luiscoco/Spark_Running_in_Docker_with_bitnami_images/README.md

 # Spark_Running_in_Docker_with_bitnami_image

+## What is Apache Spark?

+Apache Spark is a high-performance engine for large-scale computing tasks, such as data processing, machine learning and real-time data streaming.

+It includes APIs for Java, Python, Scala and R.

 ## Open Docker Hub and pull the Spark bitnami docker images

 Search for "Spark" image and select the "bitnami/spark" images